 09 of 10

-This kitchen in a Hamburg, Germany condo benefits from the dark wood floor that extends throughout the entire unit.
-What saves this very dark floor from swallowing up the apartment is the introduction of lighter-shade floor boards.
-Sometimes, it's the little touches that can turn the look of a room.Continue to 10 of 10 below.
+This Hamburg, Germany condominium benefits from the dark wood floor that extends throughout the entire unit.
+What saves this very dark floor from swallowing up the apartment is the introduction of lighter colors throughout the flooring.
+Sometimes, it is the little touches that can turn the look of a room from ordinary to sophisticated, from modest to eye-catching.Continue to 10 of 10 below.

 10 of 10

-Natural wood flooring, though, swoops in to save the day.
-This is one case where you can do wildly contrasting floorboards--some dark, some light, some in-between.
-And it all works, because of the neutral canvas that this kitchen provides.
+Natural wood flooring, though, saves the look.
+This is one case where you can successfully install wildly contrasting floorboards.
+Each board is unique.
+Some are dark, some light, some in-between.
+And it all works because of the neutral canvas that this kitchen provides.